lxd98/Giraffe_documentation/docs/source/index.rst

 modBAM processing
 -----------------

-Here, we provide the user with command(s) to profile their methylaiton from the modBAM with
+Here, we provide the user with command(s) to profile their methylation from the modBAM with
 `modkit <https://github.com/nanoporetech/modkit>`__.